A topic from the subject of Isolation in Chemistry.

 Introduction

 Environmental chemistry is the study of the chemical and biochemical processes that occur in the environment.
-Environmental Friendly Chemical Processes (EFCPs) are chemical processes that have a minimal impact on the environment.
+Environmentally Friendly Chemical Processes (EFCPs) are chemical processes that have a minimal impact on the environment.
 They are designed to minimize the use of hazardous chemicals, reduce waste, and conserve energy.

 Basic Concepts

-- Green Chemistry: EFCPs are based on the principles of green chemistry, which aims to reduce the environmental impact of chemical processes.
+• Green Chemistry: EFCPs are based on the principles of green chemistry, which aims to reduce the environmental impact of chemical processes.

-- Sustainability: EFCPs are designed to be sustainable, meaning that they can be used without compromising the ability of future generations to meet their own needs.
+• Sustainability: EFCPs are designed to be sustainable, meaning that they can be used without compromising the ability of future generations to meet their own needs.

 Equipment and Techniques

-EFCPs require specialized equipment and techniques, including:
+EFCPs often utilize specialized equipment and techniques, including:

 Types of Experiments